 As explained earlier, the lips_roll bones are supposed to be used with shape keys.

 Lips roll: it will be necessary to create two shapes on your head mesh: the bottom lips kissing, and the upper lips kissing.

 Note you can use shape keys to make the character smile too and for eyebrows deformations (bone deform is less accurate), if you want to do so select the bones that you want to use with shape keys, and uncheck the Deform in the bone property panel.

 The addon includes a tool to quickly create the drivers between a shape and a bone.

-In case the shape key increase too slowly or too fast while the bone is moving:
+If the shape key increases too slowly or too fast while the bone is moving:

 Left click on the pink shape key value then multiply 'var' by any number using the * (asterisk/star) character, e.g to speed up 5 time faster, write: